 The Art History Program at the University of Massachusetts Amherst was established in 1969 within the Department of Art.
 In 2014, the Program became the Department of the History of Art and Architecture.
 It is the only program at a public institution in New England that offers both undergraduate and graduate degrees in the field.
 Our emphasis is on the cultures of Western Europe, Islam, the Americas, and East Asia.

 The discipline of art and architectural history examines visual culture and the built environment within their social and historical contexts.
-Degrees in the History of Art and Architecture (BA and MA) at the University of Massachusetts Amherst provide students with solid foundations in the history of Western art and architecture from the ancient world to the present, as well as extensive grounding in non-Western artistic traditions.
-Students learn not only how to analyze works of art as objects or monuments in their own right, but also to understand and interpret them in relation to the historical circumstances, endeavors, and conflicts of the culture and region in which they were made.
+The History of Art and Architecture major at the University provides students with a solid foundation in the history of art and architecture produced in diverse regions and cultures, and from all periods of human history.
+Students learn to analyze works of art and material objects and to interpret them by making interdisciplinary connections with the political, economic, technological, religious, and other endeavors of the region and culture in which they were made.

 We maintain strong ties to area museums.
 The University Museum of Contemporary Art in the Fine Arts Center holds the University’s art collection, composed primarily of 20th century prints, drawings, and photographs.
 The professionally staffed museum mounts several large-scale exhibitions each year, and our students—both undergraduate and graduate—participate in planning exhibitions and managing the collection.
 Other Five College institutions have notable collections of art from around the world, offering numerous opportunities for firsthand study and research.
 The Smith College Museum of Art is one of the most significant museums of its type in the nation.
-Amherst College’s Mead Art Museum is especially rich in North American painting and decorative arts, and the Mount Holyoke College Art Museum houses important ancient, Islamic, the Americas, and Asian art.
+Amherst College’s Mead Art Museum is especially rich in North American painting, decorative arts and Japanese art, and the Mount Holyoke College Art Museum houses important ancient, Islamic, the Americas, and Asian art.
 Our students frequently visit the museums in Williamstown, Springfield, Worcester, and Hartford.
 Field trips or bus trips at reduced rates are regularly organized to museums in Boston and New York.